-On June 5th 2017, the Lisbon CommUnity gathered together to participate in a new event called Show and Tell.
+On June 5th 2017, the The specified item was not found. gathered together to participate in a new event called Show and Tell.
 This new concept within the Forum aims at providing InnoEnergy students and alumni an opportunity to share interesting ideas, projects, experiences or even rehearse their master thesis presentations.
 The triggers for the organisation of this event were: the need of 2nd Year Students getting exposure and showing their master’s work thus far, along with the fact that 1st Year Students are soon moving to other countries and embarking on new projects.
 Therefore, this was the first test of what will become bigger in the future, with the involvement of third parties in the event.
 The Show and Tell proceeded with the participation of five speakers.
 They were all InnoEnergy students who volunteered to show their work and research and were looking forward to either start a debate or to get people on board with their personal projects.

 CommUnity members, presenters, and some attendees of the Lisbon CommUnity's event